Welcome. Thank you for your interest in my book.

 Bed bugs feed only on blood and prefer humans to other animals.
 Because they do not carry disease they are not considered a health hazard.
 But it’s the physical, mental and emotional stress caused by these bugs that takes a considerable toll on our souls.

 Females lay approximately 200-500 eggs during her lifespan, which greatly depends on environmental factors.
-Eggs are the size of dust specs that hatch within 2 weeks.
+Eggs are the size of dust specs that hatch within two weeks.

 These critters hitch a ride on us anywhere: offices, stores, public transit or hotels (check these tips for travelling).
 They’re most often found in mattresses, walls and furniture.
 If you’ve discovered them, also check behind skirting boards / baseboards, electrical outlet plates and picture frames.
 Better still, check everywhere.

 A bed bug infestation has nothing to do with cleanliness, but keeping your home clean and clutter-free will help maintain a bed bug free home.